anisbet/pipe/Readme.md

                   the minimum and maximum number of columns by line.
  -W{delimiter}  : Break on specified delimiter instead of '|' pipes, ie: "^", and " ".
  -x             : This (help) message.
- -X{any|c0:regex,...}: Like the '-g', but once a line matches all subsequent lines are also
+ -X{any|c0:regex,...}: Like the -g, but once a line matches all subsequent lines are also
                   output until a -Y match succeeds.
 See -Y and -g.
                   If the keyword 'any' is used the first column to match will return true.
                   Also allows comparisons across columns.